michelleweon/hcs-t4sg-git-workshop-s25/answers.md

 4. What command lists all the branches in your local repository?
 Which one lists those in the remote? git branch

-5. To prevent specific files and folders from being commited to a repository, what should you do? git add <file path name> instead of git add .
+5. To prevent specific files and folders from being commited to a repository, what should you do? # hello git add <file path name> instead of git add .